leandrowd/batcher/readme.md

 The method to be batched

-#### interval
+#### settings

-Type: `number`
+Type: `object`
-Default: 0
+Default: {
+	interval: 0,
+	maximum: null
+}

+Custom settings for the batcher.
+It allows to customize:
-The interval between calls to be batched - defaults to 0 meaning that only calls in the same cycle of the event loop are going to be batched; Increase the number for more tolerance.
+	- `interval`:  the interval between calls to be batched - defaults to 0 meaning that only calls in the same cycle of the event loop are going to be batched; Increase the number for more tolerance.
+	- `maximum`: the maximum ammount of calls to be batched - defaults to null or no limit.
+Use this number if your api has a limit.

 ### batch(options, callback)